PlatformLab/HomaModule/README.md

 - February 2025: by default, incoming requests for a socket are rejected unless the socket has been bound. setsockopt can be used with SO_HOMA_SERVER to enable or disable incoming requests for any socket.
+- October 2024: the process of upstreaming Homa into the Linux kernel has begun.
+The reviewing process is likely to result in API changes.
+  Upstreaming will occur in stages, so the first version to appear in Linux will not be either functionally complete or performant.
+The sources in this repository contain '#ifndef __STRIP__' directives, which separate functionality being upstreamed from functionality that is not currently upstreamed (some things, such as development aids, may never be upstreamed).
 - October 2024: Homa now has an official IANA IP protocol number (146).
 - August 2024: upgraded to Linux 6.10.6.
 - July 2024: introduced "TCP hijacking", where Homa packets are sent as